Dental Guide Australia may collect a share of sales or other compensation from the links on this page.

 $200 - $400

-The most popular dental tourism locations for Aussies involves taking a trip to Thailand or Malaysia, where patients can experience extremely affordable dental care with equivalent levels of quality care,
+The most popular overseas locations for Aussies getting dental work complete are Thailand or Malaysia, where patients can experience extremely affordable dental implants with equivalent levels of quality care.

 Here are some tips for considerations when looking at Dental tourism: